graphql/graphql.github.io/src/code/language-support/java-kotlin-android/server/spring-graphql.md

 Features:

-- Server handling of GraphQL requests over HTTP, WebSocket, and RSocket.
+- backend handling of GraphQL requests over HTTP, WebSocket, and RSocket.
 - An annotation-based programming model where @Controller components use annotations to declare handler methods with flexible method signatures to fetch the data for specific GraphQL fields.
 For example:

 ```java